nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

     will result in the loss of staked tokens as described in the NuCypher slashing protocol.

-    Keeping your Ursula node online during the staking period and successfully producing correct re-encryption work orders will result in fees paid out in ethers retro-actively and on-demand.
+    Keeping your Ursula node online during the staking period and successfully producing correct re-encryption work orders will earn fees paid out in ETH on-demand and retroactively.

     Accept ursula node operator obligation? [y/N]: y Publish staged stake to the blockchain? [y/N]: y